frcl/texbib/readme.md

 texbib rmbib fooBib
 ```

-To add the contents of a file to a biliography use the `addto` command.
+To add the contents of a file to a bibliography use the `addto` command.
 ```sh
 texbib addto fooBib foo.bib
 ```